 With the scope mounted on your rifle, the turret caps can be removed revealing finger adjustable turrets underneath.
 From a well-supported position using a bipod or sandbags, turn the power ring to maximum, and adjust your windage and elevation turrets to dial in your point of impact to the tip of the chevron.
 When sighting in your rifle, if your shots are hitting low, turn the elevation turret counterclockwise to bring the point of impact up.
 If your shots are hitting to the left, turn the windage turret counterclockwise to bring the point of impact right.
-Each turret click will change the point of bullet impact 0.5 minute of angle (MOA), roughly 0.5 inches at 100 yards distance.
+Each turret click will change the point of bullet impact 0.25 minute of angle (MOA), roughly .125 inches at 50 yards distance or 0.25 inches at 100 yards distance.
+Please note that the ACSS Raptor reticle calibrated for 7.62x39/300BLK requires a 50 yard zero rather than a traditional 100 yard zero.

 Once your rifle is sighted in, you can use a screwdriver or fingernail to turn the indicator dial set into the turret until the "0" matches up with a dimple machined into the turret cap threads.
 Turning this dial does not affect the point of impact and no clicks will be heard or felt.
 If you adjust the turrets later to compensate for wind or range, it will be easy to return your scope to your rifle's original "zero".
-Each white line represents one click, or 0.5 MOA.
+Each white line represents 0.5 MOA.
 The numbers 8, 12, 16, 32, and 36 represent total adjustment in MOA.
-Thus, if you turn the elevation turret from "0" to "8" you will hear and feel the turret click 16 times, and your bullet will impact the target 8 inches higher than before at 100 yards distance.
+Thus, if you turn the elevation turret from "0" to "8" you will hear and feel the turret click 32 times, and your bullet will impact the target 8 inches higher than before at 100 yards distance.